nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-D.md

 > Exact processing commands for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory of this repository, and/or are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
 >
 > Output files listed in **bold** below are included with each Amplicon Seq processed dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
+>
+> "_<tech_type>" is prepended to the assay-specific suffix "_GLAmpSeq" in output file names throughout this pipeline, where <tech_type> represents the amplicon target region (16S, 18S, or ITS).
+For example, a 16S dataset would produce files ending in "_16S_GLAmpSeq", while an ITS dataset would produce files ending in "_ITS_GLAmpSeq".

 ---